Ontario Northland is proud to be working toward the reinstatement of passenger rail in Northeastern Ontario!

 The route identifies 16 stops including Toronto (Union Station), Langstaff, Gormley, Washago, Gravenhurst, Bracebridge, Huntsville, South River, North Bay, Temagami, Temiskaming Shores, Englehart, Kirkland Lake (Swastika), Matheson, Timmins, and Cochrane.

-New Equipment AnnouncementOntario Northland was pleased to welcome Associate Minister of Transportation Stan Cho to our station in North Bay |
+Ontario Northland was pleased to welcome Associate Minister of Transportation Stan Cho to our station in North Bay on Dec.
+15, 2022.

 Milestones

-- December 15, 2022: Ontario Northland procures three new trainsets to be built for 2026.
+- December 15, 2022: Ontario Northland procures three new trainsets.

 - April 10, 2022: The province committed a $75 million investment to bring passenger rail service back and released the Updated Initial Business Case to advance planning of the preferred route.